ncoblentz/JoCoITStudents/README.md

 ### Offensive (Hacking) and Defensive Security Related Certifications
 The following lists deviates from low cost options for offensive cybersecurity certifications.
-There certainly are low cost options below; however, the higher cost options have a much greater likihood of earning you a job.
+There certainly are low cost options below; however, the higher cost options have a much greater likelihood of earning you a job.

 - Web Application Penetration Testing
   - [Burp Suite Certified Practitioner](https://portswigger.net/web-security/certification) ($99)